Mathieu-Desrochers/Linux-Notebook/procedures/installing-slackware-on-my-laptop.md

 - Uncomment the line starting with /dev/cdrom

-Then run the following commands to mount the DVD drive:
+Then run the following commands to mount a DVD:

     # mount /dev/cdrom
     # cd /mnt/cdrom